OXID-eSales/flow_theme/README.md

 If you are interested in contributing of some changes, Please read [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

+## Distribution notice
+The Flow Theme will not be shipped with the next major release of OXID eShop (>6) as it is using older components!
+Please consider to use the [Wave Theme](https://github.com/OXID-eSales/wave-theme).

 ## Issues

 Please forward all issues to https://bugs.oxid-esales.com/ for the project **Flow Theme**.